Taibuga

-Taibuga (Тайбоға қан), the first khan of the Khanate of Sibir, came to power in the 13th century as a result of the power vacuum caused by the breakup of the Mongol Empire.
+Taibuga (Тайбоға), the first khan of the Khanate of Sibir, came to power in the 13th century as a result of the power vacuum caused by the breakup of the Mongol Empire.
 Some legendary accounts identify him as a noble from Bukhara and associate him with the conversion of Sibir to Islam.

 The facts of his reign remain relatively unclear, but it appears he was a shamanist.
 Taibuga drove the forces of Novgorod from his land.
 He was claimed as the founding ancestor by the Taibuga clan of Sibir.